Deesus/DeeCSS/README.md

-## FF - FlexFramework 0.2.2
+## FF - FlexFramework 0.2.5
 ###### A simple CSS-HTML framework

 My custom CSS with the intention of replacing Bootstrap.
-This project was created from scratch.
+This project was *almost* entirely created from scratch.
 Main goals: design should be veritably responsive; should have a low learning curve; should solve common design issues; should use flexboxes to solve everything*.

 #### Requirements: